DocumentationGuidesWebhook Processing

 Webhook Processing

-Handle incoming webhooks reliably with background jobs.
+Handle incoming webhooks reliably by moving all heavy work into background jobs.

 Why Use Background Jobs for Webhooks?

-• ✅ Handles failures gracefully with retries
+• ✅ Handles failures with automatic retries

-• ✅ Scales processing independently
+• ✅ Scales independently from your API layer

-Basic Pattern
+1. Basic Pattern

 jobs/process-webhook.ts